audrow/fitbit-goal-setter/DIRECTION.md

 Today I will work on fixing the status for the first day.
 If there is time, I will test on Windows.

+### Results

+I fixed the status for the first day, improved the status readout message, tested on windows, and began adding documentation (although not committed yet).
+In writing some documentation, I got to thinking about how to deploy this.
+I think the easiest way is to bundle it and ship it on Github.
+I created a Github Action to do this.

+My next step is to keep writing the documentation.